I didn't get my first choice primary school...

 Secondly, work out if you have grounds for an appeal.
 Has there been a mistake in the admissions procedure?
 For example, has the distance between your home and the school been miscalculated?
 Do you feel a different school may be better equipped to deal with a social or medical need your child has?
 Start collecting any evidence that may support your case.

 Are there any other schools that you may not have visited that could be an option for your child?
 Keep an open mind and do some research into possible alternatives.
-Arrange to visit the schools and find out if you can speak to parents who already have children there.
+Due to the current circumstances with COVID-19, visiting other schools is not possible but you can speak to parents who already have children there or contact these other schools with ay questions you may have.

 To find out more about making an appeal contact the Advisory Centre for Education or call them on 0808 800 5793 and good luck.